andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

-When King Karl Johan of Sweden ascended to the throne in 1818 he strictly forbade the celebrations until he realized the Norwegian spirit shall not be opressed and allowed the festivities starting in 1829.
+When King Karl Johan of Sweden ascended to the throne in 1818 he strictly forbade the celebrations until he realized the Norwegian spirit shall not be opressed and lifted the ban in 1829.

 One of the hallmarks of Constitution Day is the absence of military parades or displays.
 This is a conscious decision to shun what many countries use as a